edm0cha/monitoring_observability_demo/README.md

 Once you deploy all the infrastructure with terraform replace the value of the assigned Cloudfront URL, rebuild the project and apply again the changes with terraform

 ## Infrastructure with Terraform
-To initialize this project you need first to create a bucket and a dynamodb table to manage the terraform state and modify the init.tf file with the name of your bucket a table
+To initialize this project you need first to create a bucket and a dynamodb table to manage the terraform state, rename the init.template.tf file to init.tf, uncomment the code and replace the bucket a table values with your resources

 ```
 terraform {